The Impact of Low Sperm Count on Fertility

 What Is Low Sperm Count?

-When there are less than 15 million sperm in one milliliter of semen, the count is considered low.
-Men with this condition may still produce healthy sperm, but the lower number makes it harder for the sperm to reach and fertilize an egg.
-Even though one sperm is enough to fertilize an egg, the chances of successful fertilization decrease when fewer sperm are present in the semen.
+Less than 15 million sperm per milliliter of semen is considered low.
+Men with this condition can still have viable sperm, but the reduced number makes it more difficult for sperm to travel to and fertilize an egg.
+While a single sperm is sufficient to fertilize an egg, chances of a viable conception drop with decrease sperm levels in the semen.

 How Common Is Low Sperm Count?

-One of the most frequent reasons for male infertility is a low sperm count.
-According to studies, about one in six couples faces difficulties in conceiving, and male infertility plays a role in approximately half of these cases.
-While low sperm count is a significant contributor to male infertility, other factors like poor sperm motility (movement) or abnormal sperm shape (morphology) can also affect fertility.
+Low sperm count [Treatment for Low Sperm Count in Nagarbhavi] is the most common cause of male infertility.
+Research has shown as many as one in six couples are unable to conceive, with male infertility factor contributing to roughly half of these cases.
+Although low sperm count is a major cause of male infertility, other factors such as poor sperm motility (movement) or abnormal sperm shape (morphology) can also impact fertility.

 Causes of Low Sperm Count